Volkswagen in talks with UAW on Tennessee plant workers

-DETROIT (Reuters) - Volkswagen AG and the United Auto Workers said they are in talks about the U.S. union’s bid to represent workers at the German carmaker’s Tennessee plant, which would be a milestone in the UAW’s long-running effort to organize foreign-owned auto plants.
+DETROIT (Reuters) - Volkswagen AG (VOWG_p.DE) is in talks with the United Auto Workers because worker representation at the plant can only be realized by working with a U.S. trade union, the German carmaker’s auto assembly plant manager in Chattanooga, Tennessee, said.

-Volkswagen officials, in a letter distributed to workers at the Chattanooga, Tennessee plant on Thursday night and Friday morning shifts, said worker representation at the plant can only be realized by joining with a U.S. trade union.
+In a Thursday letter to the 2,500 Volkswagen workers in Chattanooga obtained by Reuters, Frank Fischer, chief executive officer at the plant, informed workers that the company has entered talks with the UAW.

 “In the U.S., a works council can only be realized together with a trade union,” Fischer’s letter says.
 “This is the reason why Volkswagen has started a dialogue with the UAW in order to check the possibility of implementing an innovative model of employee representation for all employees.”